MicrosoftDocs/cpp-docs/docs/mfc/exported-dll-function-entry-points.md

  Problems with resources in DLLs will occur if the `AFX_MANAGE_STATE` macro is not used.
 By default, MFC uses the resource handle of the main application to load the resource template.
 This template is actually stored in the DLL.
 The root cause is that MFC's module state information has not been switched by the `AFX_MANAGE_STATE` macro.
 The resource handle is recovered from MFC's module state.
 Not switching the module state causes the wrong resource handle to be used.

  `AFX_MANAGE_STATE` does not need to be put into every function in the DLL.
 For example, `InitInstance` can be called by the MFC code in the application without `AFX_MANAGE_STATE` because MFC automatically shifts the module state before `InitInstance` and then switches it back after `InitInstance` returns.
-The same is true for all message-map handlers. regular MFC DLLs actually have a special master window procedure that automatically switches the module state before routing any message.
+The same is true for all message-map handlers.
+Regular MFC DLLs actually have a special master window procedure that automatically switches the module state before routing any message.

 ## See Also
  [Managing the State Data of MFC Modules](../mfc/managing-the-state-data-of-mfc-modules.md)